hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 ```

 ## 8. Change password
-This API is intended for software only (saas can use IBM ID).
 It only works when auth scheme is set to `couchdb`.
 User must be logged in to edit their password.